f5devcentral/bigip_automation_examples/bigip/bigip_next/security/deploy-with-new-next-waf/Readme.md

 - CLI tool to run commands
 - Setup Docker (_optional but recommended_)

-## 2. Add access creds for BIG-IP Next
+## 2. Add Access Credentials for BIG-IP Next

 First, you need to enter the `input.tfvars` file and specify your own variables: